Get Your Advice About Spawn Bags From An Expert

 #2.
-SCENT – I don’t believe steelhead, trout or salmon feed based on scent alone or even at all, but most anglers believe that spawn bags are so effective because unlike other baits, spawn bags have a scent that the fish pick up on.
+SCENT – I don’t believe steelhead, trout or salmon feed based on scent alone, but most anglers believe that spawn bags are so effective because unlike other baits, spawn bags have a scent that the fish pick up on.

 How else would you explain why a pink-colored spawn bag will outperform a peach-colored spawn bag sometimes?
 If both spawn bags were the same eggs and smelled the exact same to the fish, then both spawn bags should work equally as well, but that’s rarely the case.

-The color, which is a visual thing, can make all the difference some days and I have seen fish hit a pink spawn bag all morning and by noon they won’t touch anything other than a white spawn bag or a blue spawn bag.
+The color, which is a visual thing, can make all the difference some days and I have seen fish hit pink spawn bags all morning and by noon they won’t touch anything other than a white spawn bag, or a blue spawn bag.
 This is why I don’t think the scent is a factor at all and that the size and the color of the spawn bag are more important to the fish.

 Guide Tip – The exception to my scent theory is that a fresh spawn bag will milk, or scent heavily on the first drift or two and that may work to your advantage, and it’s not uncommon to hit a fish on the first or second drift of a new spawn bag.

-Also, popping an egg in your span bag after 6 or 7 drifts will also create an abundance of fresh scent which may also work as a good tactic for more fish, and it’s not uncommon for my clients to hit a fish immediately after popping an egg.
+Guide Tip – Also, popping an egg in your spawn bag after 5 or 6 drifts will also create an abundance of fresh scents which may also work as a good tactic for more fish, and it’s not uncommon for my clients to hit a fish immediately after popping an egg.